open-sauced/repo-query/README.md

 The project requires the following environment variables to be set.
 * [`OPENAI_API_KEY`](https://platform.openai.com/account/api-keys).
 To authenticate requests to OpenAI.

+* [`WEBSERVER_PORT`](https://github.com/open-sauced/repo-query/blob/alpha/.env.example).
+The port at which Repo-Query listens to requests.

 ### Database setup

 Start Docker and run the following commands to spin-up a Docker container with a QdrantDB image.